 As flexible as it is for your recipient, WorldRemit requires the sender to have a bank account.
 That makes it a great way for banked people in developed countries to send money to underbanked people in the developing world — but not vice versa.

 Best For: Flexibly sending or receiving cash anywhere in the world

 Originally used to send telegrams from one end of the U.S. to the other, Western Union is also the granddaddy of sending and receiving money abroad.
 It’s been helping people send money far and wide since the late 1800s.

 You don’t need to set up an account or input your bank routing number to send money to someone in another country using Western Union.
 You can simply visit a Western Union branch in person with cash or your credit or debit card.
 You can also send money from your bank account if you prefer.
 Once you fill out the necessary forms, the money is whisked off to its recipient, who only needs the tracking code and ID to pick it up.

-Gone are the days when you had only one company to choose from when sending money abroad.
-With the plethora of choices out there, you’re sure to find the right option for your situation.
+Gone are the days when you had only one company to turn to (cough, Western Union) when sending money abroad.

 Finally, pay attention to how long the transfer will take to ensure the money gets to the recipient on time, especially if they’re on a tight deadline or need it to pay an upcoming bill.
-In all cases, reading the fine print will make you a more informed, savvy consumer.
+And always, always read the fine print.